What you can do with Charge Atlas

 • Locale-aware units: search responses include a display_units hint derived from the host's BCP-47 locale (US/UK/Liberia/Myanmar → miles, everywhere else → km).
 All distances are also returned in both miles and km on every station so the renderer can pick the right one.

 • Auto-locate: when latitude/longitude are omitted, ChatGPT clients pass the coarse user location via _meta.openai/userLocation and Charge Atlas uses it to default the search center.
-Country-summary and search_by_location calls similarly default the country bias from the same hint.
+Country-summary and free-text location searches similarly default the country bias from the same hint.

 • Open-now: Charge Atlas only marks a station open_now: true when the hours string clearly says 24/7.
 Anything else is reported as unknown — half-broken hours parsing is worse than honest "we don't know".